gandeharshith/Live-bus-tracking/README.md

 # Live-bus-tracking
-An app to track live location of buses
+An app to track live location of buses and navigate to bus location